-Print on Demand, or POD as many people know it, is a different way of selling products where printing is done in smaller quantities in a per order basis.
+Print on Demand, or POD as many people know it, is a different way of selling products where printing is done in smaller quantities on a per order basis.
 Unlike other ways to sell where you usually have to buy in bulk, prepay and hope for the best (if you don’t sell anything suddenly you have a massive stock in your house), print on demand sites are totally based on customer needs.

-Some of the most popular print on demand products are mugs, books, mobile cases, home decoration and clothes like pants, t-shirts, hoodies, caps, canvas, bags etc.
+Some of the most popular print on demand products are mugs, books, mobile cases, home decoration and clothes like pants, t-shirts, hoodies, caps, canvas, bags, etc.

 The main difference between the regular way of printing and selling stuff and the best print on demand sites is that the latter is becoming a revolution because it makes it easier to sell while minimizing the risks.

-With a good Print on demand website you’ll be able to sell on a per order basis without having stock because productions are made after an order is requested, and they will take care of everything related to customer service, including but not limited to: shipping, refunds or returns, customer service chat, inventory, storage, etc.
+With a good Print on demand website, you’ll be able to sell on a per order basis without having stock because productions are made after an order is requested, and they will take care of everything related to customer service, including but not limited to: shipping, refunds or returns, customer service chat, inventory, storage, etc.

 The main idea is that you as a seller or as an artist will focus mostly on uploading your designs and promoting them to make money and you’ll just receive your profits every certain period of days.